Given the Right Conditions

 New beginning

-The clipping typically finds its own new roots - it takes on a life of its own.
+The clipping generally finds its own new roots - it takes on a life of its own.
 A new plant.
 And sometimes, that clipping becomes even more lush than the mother plant ever was.
 Through the process, you've also learned something about how to care for the plant better.
 You know what it needs, what it can handle and you're able to tend to it in a more attuned, more knowledgeable way.

 Reflecting on my own life